Battle of Lübeck: Results

 At daybreak, Blücher stood at Ratekau, north-northeast of Lübeck, with the remnant of his army.
-The Prussian general commanded only 4,050 infantry and 3,760 cavalry out of a force that numbered 21,000 on 1 November.
+The Prussian general commanded only 4,050 infantry and 3,760 cavalry out of a force that had numbered 21,000 on 1 November.
 In his immediate front were three French marshals with as many as 35,000 soldiers.
-To his left was the Trave, to his rear was the Baltic Sea, and to his right was the Danish frontier, defended by Ewald's force.
+To his left was the Trave, to his rear was the Baltic Sea, and to his right was the Danish frontier, defended now by Ewald's force.
 Since resistance was obviously hopeless, Blücher requested terms and was told he must surrender his soldiers as prisoners of war.
 He dispatched a document that announced his surrender to Bernadotte and complained that he was out of food and ammunition.
 Murat refused to accept it, pointing out that the Prussians must capitulate to all three marshals and that stating his reason for surrendering was irregular.
 Blücher thereupon surrendered to Bernadotte, Soult, and Murat, though he was allowed to append a statement at the end of the document.
 He wrote, "I capitulate, since I have neither bread nor ammunition - BLUCHER."

 Pigeard stated that Blücher surrendered with a total of 8,000 to 9,000 men, with 80 artillery pieces, which constituted all that was left of his army corps.
 The Prussian foot units that lost flags (in parentheses) were the Infantry Regiments Kuhnheim Nr.
 1 (4), Kalckreuth Nr.
 4 (4), Alt-Larisch Nr.
 26 (2), Borcke Nr.
 30 (4), and Kauffberg Nr.
 51 (4).
 The cavalry regiments losing standards were the Beeren Cuirassiers Nr.
 2 (5), Katte Dragoons Nr.
 4 (2), Königin Dragoons Nr.
 5 (1), Hertzberg Dragoons Nr.
 9 (5), Heyking Dragoons Nr.
 10 (5), and Wobeser Dragoons Nr.
 14 (1).

 On 8 November, the Prussian detachment at Travemünde surrendered to Rivaud.
 Drouet was sent to the Lower Elbe to hunt down Pelet's force, which was included in the capitulation.
 When Drouet caught up with him, Pelet surrendered with 420 men and half of a horse artillery battery at Boizenburg on the 12th.
-Four squadrons of the King of Bavaria Dragoons and one squadron of the Köhler Hussars laid down their arms.
+Four squadrons of the King of Bavaria Dragoons and one squadron of the Köhler Hussars also laid down their arms.

-Bernadotte first came to the notice of the Swedish authorities with his courteous treatment of the captured Colonel Count Gustave Mörner and his officers, who mainly hailed from the province of Ostrogothia.
-Bernadotte treated Count Mörner with the utmost courtesy; placing his own lodgings at the Count's disposal whilst a prisoner of the French.
+Bernadotte first came to the notice of the Swedish authorities with his courteous treatment of the captured Colonel Count Gustav Mörner and his officers, who mainly hailed from the province of Östergötland.
+Bernadotte treated Count Mörner with the utmost courtesy, placing his own lodgings at the Count's disposal whilst a prisoner of the French.
 Marcellin Marbot, a hostile witness, wrote in his memoirs that Bernadotte, "was especially desirous to earn the character of a well-bred man in the eyes of these strangers."
 Mörner, and his nephew, Baron Karl Otto Mörner, later played a key part in the early stages of the process that eventually led to the 1810 election of Bernadotte as Crown Prince of Sweden by the Riksdag of the Estates and in 1818 ascended the throne as King Charles XIV John of Sweden.